 Cook, Cobbler, Mystic

-The Secret of Brother Lawrence’s Joy
+The Secret of Brother Lawrences Joy

 As the Carmelite monks chanted psalms in their church across the courtyard, the head cook labored in the monastery kitchen.
 There, against the background hiss of boiling water and the steady beat of his knife against the chopping block, stood a middle-aged man—a lay brother whose duties prevented him from joining the others in prayer.
 Some people might have resented being left with stacks of dishes while other monks were praying, but not this fellow.
 As he saw it, everyday duties were no hindrance to what he identified as "the holiest, most ordinary, and most necessary practice of the spiritual life."

 His name was Brother Lawrence of the Resurrection.
-And even amid the stresses and distractions involved in preparing a meal for a hundred people, he was delighting in God’s presence and speaking with him as he worked.
-This “practice of the presence of God,” as he called it, is the reason we know Brother Lawrence today.
+And even amid the stresses and distractions involved in preparing a meal for a...

-Access all articles, daily meditations and readings, as well as special resources, by becoming a subscriber.
+Access all Mass readings, Order of Mass, daily meditations and articles, as well as special resources, by becoming a subscriber.
 View subscription options.

 Special Offer: Two week free web-only trial subscription.
 Sign up now.